lrdj/goodlookslikethis/_cases_practitioner/b-NHS-screening.md

 ## My challenge

-**Essentially, my role was to uncover and synthesise the user insights enough to allow my customer to make difficult decisions about what to do next.**
+**My role was to uncover and synthesise the user insights enough to allow my customer to make difficult decisions about what to do next.**

 ![Beginning to understand patient journeys in context.](/i/cases/nhs/NHS-screening-BP.png)